L-Po/Getting-and-Cleaning-Data/README.md

 3. CodeBook.md is the file in which all the variables and the whole of the data set are described

-4. run_analysis.R is the file containing the code than enabled reshaping the initial data to the final form which meets all the requirements of a tidy data set.
+4. run_analysis.R is the file containing the code than enabled reshaping the initial data to the final form which meets all the requirements of a tidy data set as well as brief comments summing up the actions